siddimore/Work/mywork.md

 - 1,000 pods × 100m CPU = **100 CPU cores** sitting idle
 - Cost: **~$120K per year** on Azure AKS
 - Actual crash events: Maybe 10-20 per month

-We were essentially paying for a 24/7 security guard at every single door in a 1,000-door building, when we only needed guards to show up when an alarm goes off.

 **The new approach: Kubernetes Operator + KEDA**